Kingfish219/FlowCiao/README.md

 Remember, the server needs to be running to access the Swagger UI.
 If you stop it, the Swagger UI will not be accessible.

-*Please replace `localhost` with the appropriate server address if you're not running the server on your local machine*
+*Please replace `localhost` with the appropriate server address if you're not running the server on your local machine.*

 <br>